Edge-Physics-Group/PESDT/README.md

 The plotting scripts are a mess, and need to be cleaned up.
 Use your own to read and plot the result JSON files.

+# PESDT environment variables

+**PESDTCacheDir**: points to the folder where PESDT should cache things like the mesh, or ADAS data

+**AMJUEL_PATH**: points to the directory where AMJUEL.tex is located